 While AbCellera Biologics Inc. (Nasdaq:ABCL) has been on a skyward trajectory the past year, the B.C. biotech’s next destination is, for now, planted firmly in the ground.

-The company broke ground earlier this year on its new Mount Pleasant campus, with two facilities located blocks away from the current head office in Mount Pleasant.
+The company broke ground earlier this year on its new Mount Pleasant campus, with two facilities located blocks away from the current head office on Yukon Street.

 “We're tremendously excited at the opportunity to plant our stake in Vancouver for the long term,” Murray McCutcheon, AbCellera’s head of corporate development, told BIV.